 Rookie Jayden Daniels nearly flawless for Commanders in 38-33 win over Bengals

+“That’s crazy,” Daniels said of the record.
+He said he couldn’t remember being that efficient in his passing at any level.

-Neither Washington nor Cincinnati punted or turned it over, the first time that’s happened in the Super Bowl era.
+Neither Washington nor Cincinnati punted or had a turnover, the first time that’s happened in a game in the Super Bowl era.

 Burrow threw for a season-best 324 yards and three scores, but the Bengals (0-3) simply couldn’t keep up.
 Cincinnati is off to its worst start since dropping its first 11 games on the way to a 2-14 finish in 2019.